volume-trader/QuantowerKB/quantower-algo/built-in-indicators.md

 ---
 description: >-
-  Use the results of 50+ built-in indicators of Quantower in your strategies and indicators
+  Use the results of 50+ built-in indicators of VT-Terminal in your strategies and indicators
 ---